niraj1076/my-python-app/README.md

-# 🚀 Dockerized python app
+# 🚀 Python App with Docker and Push it to Dockerhub Private Repository

-This is a python app that run in docker conatiner.
-It uses flask to create a basic web server.
+This project demonstrates how to create a simple Python application, containerize it using Docker, build an image, and push it to a **private Docker Hub repository**.

 Project Structure